 In the Spring and Summer months visitors come down to the area for many reasons, bird watchers, family holidays, local beaches and of course walkers who come here to enjoy the coastal path and stunning landscapes and views that make it an “Area of Outstanding Natural Beauty”.

-The villagers are very proud of the life boat station and over the last couple of years have been fundraising to build a bigger station, to house one of the newest lifeboats.
+The villagers are very proud of the life boat station.
 There are several shops, a good butcher shop, Post Office, pub, and cafes that sell delicious cream teas and other delights.